byrddroppings/JavascriptCrashCourse/Session1.md

 		return x + y;	};}
 ```

-**Function parameters** are be defined in a function definition, however when a function is called _any number of arguments_ can be provided.
+**Function parameters** may be defined in a function definition, however when a function is called _any number of arguments_ can be provided.

 Extra arguments that are not referenced in the function are simply ignored.
 This scenario will not cause an error, but most likely will provide unexpected results: